 This phrase is used to learn more about the preferences and opinions of others.

-This phrase is suitable for striking up a conversation with your Japanese friends, and sharing with them about the different places you have visited in Japan.
+This phrase is suitable for striking up a conversation with your Japanese friends, and sharing with them about the different places you have visited in Japan as well.

 Meaning, would you like to go to the sushi restaurant together?